SamarYasin/AdsImpl/README.md

 This App includes:

-Room
+Room,
-Shared Pref
+Shared Pref,
-Ads of all types
+Ads of all types,
-Concent Form
+ConSent Form,
-Subscription
+Subscription,
 Billing

-Serves as a templete to add required features  to an app.
+And Serves as a templete to add required features  to an app.